Navigation

 What Greenhouse Gases Do Exist?

-There are a total of seven greenhouse gases that contribute to global warming in different ways.
-The most well-known is carbon dioxide (CO₂).
-In addition, there is methane (CH₄), nitrous oxide (N₂O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), sulfur hexafluoride (SF₆), and nitrogen trifluoride (NF₃).
-Each gas affects the climate differently—methane, for instance, has a much greater impact than CO₂.
-To ensure comparability, all greenhouse gases are typically converted into CO₂ equivalents.
+There are seven greenhouse gases that contribute to global warming in different ways.
+The best-known is carbon dioxide (CO₂).
+Others include methane (CH₄), nitrous oxide (N₂O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), sulfur hexafluoride (SF₆), and nitrogen trifluoride (NF₃).

 Nach oben zeigender Pfeil